keng404/bssh_parallel_transfer/requeue.md

 # Requeue a pipeline run ICAv2

 ## You can requeue pipeline runs
-- by specifying the user_reference/analysis_id and the corresponding project_name/project_id along with your [API_KEY file](https://help.ica.illumina.com/account-management/am-iam#api-keys) or your API_KEY as a string
+- By specifying the user_reference/analysis_id and the corresponding project_name/project_id along with your [API_KEY file](https://help.ica.illumina.com/account-management/am-iam#api-keys) or your API_KEY as a string

 Below is a 'minimal' example command line:
 ```bash